cablelabs/dis-arbor-monitor/docs/arbor-install-guide.md

 ```

 If not, check the monitor configuration values and if using https with a custom
-CA certs, use the curl “—cacert” to ensure the CA cert is valid and matches the
+CA certs, use the curl "—cacert" to ensure the CA cert is valid and matches the
 one running on the monitor server.
 If it does validate, ensure the CA cert is
 added to the Arbor Monitor trust store.